infinum/frontend-handbook/React/NextJs/ProjectStructure.md

 ## Tests

 When organizing test files, here are couple of quick rules:

 - Components, utils, fetchers... should have a test file in the same folder where they are placed
 - When testing pages, create `__tests__/pages` folder because how next treats pages folder.
 - All mocks should be placed in `__mocks__` folder

-For other in depth guides for testing take a look at the [testing guide](link-to-testing-section).
+For other in depth guides for testing take a look at the [testing guide(needs update)](link-to-testing-section).

 Folder structure would look something like this: